Action Network · Data Study · World Cup 2026

 The assumption is that MLS players arrive at tournaments fresher.
 Shorter season, lower intensity.
 The data says otherwise.

-The 8 MLS-based players in the USMNT squad average 82.7 minutes per appearance.
-Their 18 European-based teammates average 66.9.
+The 8 MLS-based players in the USMNT squad average 82.7 minutes per appearance against 66.9 for their 18 European-based teammates.
 That is a 15.8-minute gap running in the opposite direction to conventional wisdom.
-MLS managers are using these players more completely per match: fewer rotations, longer stints.

 PlayerClubTotal MinsGamesMins/Game